aleshaleksey/fansys23/06-abilities.md

 - Touch
 - Blast (+ Cone)

-Subsequently, when a character gains the "elementalism" ability again, they may may either pick additional ["forms"](#forms) and ["effects"](#effects) for an elementalism they already possess, or begin again with a new [element](#elements).
+Subsequently, when a character gains the "elementalism" ability again, they may either pick additional ["forms"](#forms) and ["effects"](#effects) for an elementalism they already possess, or begin again with a new [element](#elements).
 The "elementalism" ability can be taken any number of times, as long as prerequisites are met.

 Thus an aspiring elementalist may expend one level point to gain "Elementalism: Air, Blast" and then at a higher level spend another level point to gain the "Prone" effect for it.
 Then, later still, the same character may spend another level point to take the "Elementalism: Air, Circle".
 At this point, this elementalist would be able to shoot air blasts targetting a single target, cones of air targetting a small area, or blasts of air that scour wide areas.
 Lastly this elementalist would be able to modify any of these elemental air blasts to knock affected targets prone.